AmrR101/Transcriptome-Assembly-Workshop-Fall-2018/README.md

 Updates from last workshop- This workshop we have also included transcriptome annotation of the assembled transcripts using Trinotate, which uses mutiple well referenced annotation tools- BLAST, HMMER, PFAM, RNAMMER, etc and combines all these outputs to one table.

-While material will make heavy use of XSEDE and IU machines, the material is transferable to any cluster.
+While material will make heavy use of IU machines, the material is transferable to any cluster.

 # Schedule